eigerco/solana-spec/gossip-protocol-spec.md

 ### PullRequest
-A node sends it to ask the cluster for new information:
+A node sends it to ask the cluster for new information.
+Inside the [gossip loop](#gossip-loop) node does the following each iteration:
-* node collects a list of peers based on their stake (only the highest staked nodes are collected)
+* collects a list of peers based on their stake (only the highest staked nodes are collected)
-* bloom filters are created from `crds` values, purged values, and failed inserts - these are things the node already contains
+* creates bloom filters from `crds` values, purged values, and failed inserts - these are things the node already contains
-* filters are randomly divided among peers using weights calculated from their stakes - weights are calculated based on the time since last picked and the natural log of the stake weight
+* divides filters randomly among peers using weights calculated from their stakes - weights are calculated based on the time since last picked and the natural log of the stake weight
-* node adds a `LegacyContactInfo` value to each pull request which contains its ports and addresses
+* adds a `LegacyContactInfo` value to each pull request which contains its ports and addresses
-* pull requests are created and sent to peers.
+* created and sends pull requests to peers.

 Nodes receiving pull requests:
 * filter and insert pull request values into their `crds`